hantsy/quarkus-sandbox/docs/jakarta-data.md

 </dependencies>
 ```

-We add the Jakarta Data API into the dependency, we will use the new Jakarta Data APIs to implement data persistence.
+Here we add Jakarta Data API explicitly and we will use the new Jakarta Data APIs to implement data persistence.

-Here we update Hibernate ORM to the latest `6.6.0.Alpha1` to replace the one by managed by Quarkus BOM.
-And also add [Lombok](https://lombokproject.org) to erase the tedious getters/betters, `equals`/`hashCode`, `toString` methods, append builder, etc. for POJO classes.
+We also update Hibernate ORM to the latest `6.6.0.Alpha1` to align with Jakarta Data 1.0 specification.
+Including [Lombok](https://lombokproject.org) is to erase the tedious getters/betters, `equals`/`hashCode`, `toString` methods, append builder, etc. for POJO classes.

+For multiple annotation processors in the same project, we could have to configure them in a certain order.

-Add Lombok and Hiberante jpamodelgen annotation processors into the `configuration/annotationProcessorPaths` node in the Maven compiler plugin.
+Add `lombok` and Hiberante `jpamodelgen` into the `configuration/annotationProcessorPaths` node in the Maven compiler plugin.

 ```xml
 <build>